Christopher-Loynes/DisasterDetectionTool/README.md

         - Random Forest
         - Support Vector Classifier
 3) **Evaluation**
-    - Best version of the benchmark (Naive Bayes) and best performing text classifier evaluated further
+    - Best version of the benchmark and the best performing text classifier evaluated further
     - DBSCAN algorithm evaluated on tweets classified by both of the text classifiers
     - Identificaton of best text classifier and parameter values
     - Identification of best parameter values for the DBSCAN algorithm